nqrduck/Tutorials/2_LimeNQR.md

 - Make sure the Pre Amplifier is cooled.
 It will burn out otherwise.

+- If you get an error when running measurements with the LimeNQR spectrometer, try another USB port.
+USB 3.0 ports are recommended.
+Also try to use a port that is directly connected to the motherboard.

 ## Steps (Linux)
 ### Loopback Measurement
 This is a simple test to check if the LimeNQR spectrometer is working correctly.
 We measure the output signal of the LimeNQR spectrometer with the receive path of the LimeNQR spectrometer.